 The feeling that something is different may begin early in life.
-Many adults who are transgender remember noticing a difference as children between what their bodies looked like on the outside and what they felt on the inside.
+Many transgender adults remember noticing as children a difference between how their bodies looked and how they felt on the inside.
 Other transgender people make this discovery as adults.

 - Your doctor.

 - A therapist or other counselor.